-Insurance Carriers Offer Quick Settlements
+Insurance Companies Offer Quick Settlements

 The reason an insurance carrier will do this is to try and catch you off guard.
 Early settlement offers are typically far below what you should actually receive, but the insurance carrier thinks that by making the settlement quickly, you will want the case to be over with.
 This is particularly effective when individuals need compensation for their initial medical bills and property damage expenses.